 The following tests and logs will be conducted during drilling, casing installation, and after casing installation in accordance with the testing required under 40 CFR 146.87(a), (b), (c), and (d).
-The tests and procedures are described below and in the Proposed Injection Well Construction Information section of the "Project Information Narrative" (Module A).
-Borehole diagrams for the injection wells are detailed in the Project Information Tracking Narrative, "Well Construction Plan" (Module A).
+The tests and procedures are described below and in the Proposed Injection Well Construction Information section of the Project Narrative (Module A).
+Borehole diagrams for the injection wells are detailed in the Well Construction Plan.

-A schedule of testing operations will be submitted to the UIC Director 30 days prior to commencing the operations.
+All logging and well testing operations will be submitted to the UIC Director 30 days prior to commencing the operations.
 The UIC director will be provided the opportunity to witness all operations for the Injection Wells per the 40 CFR 146.87(f) standard.